-5 Questions About The Trump Administration's New Transgender Student Guidance
+Trump And Transgender Rights: What Just Happened?

 4. How does all of this relate to the case now headed to the Supreme Court?

 Gavin Grimm, 17, is a transgender senior at Gloucester High School in eastern Virginia.
-After parents complained that Grimm was using the boys restroom at school, the school board ruled that he had to use a private, unisex bathroom instead.
+After parents complained that Grimm was using the boys' restroom at school, the school board ruled that he had to use a private, unisex bathroom instead.

 "That's basically saying, you can't use the restroom with the rest of the kids," Grimm told NPR's Robert Siegel last year.
 "I'm not unisex.
 The alternative facility was a unisex bathroom.
 I'm not unisex.
 I'm a boy.
 And there's no need for that kind of ostracization."

 Grimm sued and is being represented by the American Civil Liberties Union.
-Last year, the U.S. Court of Appeals for the Fourth Circuit ruled in Grimm's favor, citing the Obama administration's guidance on Title IX that has now been rescinded.
+Last year, the U.S. Court of Appeals for the 4th Circuit ruled in Grimm's favor, citing the Obama administration's guidance on Title IX that has now been rescinded.
 The Supreme Court agreed to hear the case, and oral arguments are scheduled on March 28.

 5. What is likely to happen next for transgender student rights?

 A few things.
 First, that Supreme Court case.
-The Fourth Circuit's ruling in Grimm's case was based on the Obama guidance.
+The 4th Circuit's ruling in Grimm's case was based on the Obama guidance.
 Rescinding it complicates things for Grimm's legal team.
-Regardless of the Trump administration's move though, the Supreme Court now has before it the big question: Does the word "sex" as it is used in Title IX include gender identity?
+Regardless of the Trump administration's move, though, the Supreme Court now has before it the big question: Does the word "sex" as it is used in Title IX include gender identity?

 In August, a federal district judge in Texas ruled that the Obama administration had overreached, and paused its Title IX guidance.
 There is genuine disagreement over how broadly courts should interpret "sex," and that legal disagreement will persist until the Supreme Court puts it to rest.